TheLoneInitiate/Godot-4-Modular-Developer-Console/README.md

 # Installation Details

-Add the console.tscn to the scene and position it to your liking.
+Add the console.tscn to autoloader with the name DeveloperConsole

 Make sure the following directory paths exists : res://logs